ga4gh-discovery/ga4gh-case-discovery/specification.md

 A system or application may take on the role of a `server` and a `client`, allowing its data to be discoverable, while providing access to other discoverable data to its users.

-# Releases

-The master branch represents a work in progress and not necessarily any individual release state.
-For releases, please see the [Releases page](https://github.com/ga4gh-discovery/ga4gh-discovery-search/releases).

-Clicking on the tag icon for a release will show the repository on Github at the selected release state, which will make it easier to view should you not wish to download release file bundles.

 ## Expected process

 1. The `client` sends a `search` request to a `server`.